 ||Stores information about users, and is required for My Sites.

 ||Provides a personal site for individual users in an organization, and is where the user's document library resides.

 For detailed information about how to set up each service as required for OneDrive for Business, see Set up OneDrive for Business in a SharePoint Server on-premises environment.

-The OneDrive for Business sync clients give users the convenience of local storage of their files.
-Sync clients also enable users to take documents offline.
+The OneDrive for Business sync apps give users the convenience of local storage of their files.
+Sync apps also enable users to take documents offline.
 Users then can use those documents when they're disconnected from SharePoint Server.
 Later, when the client computer or device reconnects to SharePoint Server, the files are synchronized.

-Use the OneDrive for Business sync client for Groove.exe when using OneDrive for Business in a SharePoint Server on-premises environment.
-The OneDrive for Business Next Generation sync client (OneDrive.exe) is currently not supported to work in a SharePoint Server on-premises environment.
+Use the OneDrive for Business sync app for Groove.exe when using OneDrive for Business in a SharePoint Server on-premises environment.
+The OneDrive for Business Next Generation sync app (OneDrive.exe) is currently not supported to work in a SharePoint Server on-premises environment.

 Changes in file location

 If a user wants to change the location on their computer or device to which data is synchronized, they must stop synchronizing the folder and then set up a new synchronization.
 Setting up a new synchronization allows them to choose a new location.